 src" field that contains the value from "

 src_ip".
 This is done by defining a field alias that will create a new field with a name that corresponds with the name defined in the Common Information Model.

-See the "field aliases" topic in the core Splunk product documentation for more information about creating field aliases.
+See "field aliases" for more information about creating field aliases.

 Normalize field values

 You must make sure that the value populated by the field extraction matches the field value requirements in the Common Information Model.
 If the value does not match (for example, the value required by the Common Information Model is "